 will be presented.

-Import policies are not needed for restoring from backups that use export profiles.
-They are only supported for importing applications into a cluster that is different than where the application was captured from.
+Import policies are only supported for importing applications into a cluster that is different than where the application was captured from.
 The protecting applications section has more details.

 Importing an application snapshot is again very similar to the policy